sftcd/openssl/esnistuff/README.md

 to decode and print the content of the TXT RR as described by the -02 I-D and to calculate the values for the encrypted SNI CH extension.

-This seems to build and run ok on both 64 and 32 bit Ubuntus and not leak according to valgrind.
+This seems to build ok on both 64 and 32 bit Ubuntus and not leak according to valgrind.
+It's doesn't fully work yet.

-- [testit.sh](./testit.sh) calls tha via a modified ``openssl s_client``..
+- [testit.sh](./testit.sh) calls that via a locally modified ``openssl s_client``..
 - There's an [esnimain.c](./esnimain.c) that can be run locally that just prints out the ESNI calculation values.
+- [nssdoit.sh](./nssdoit.sh) is a script for doing the same with an NSS build - I made such a build and am using it help me develop my code

-In terms of integrating with openssl, I've added stubs for the statem extension handling.
+In terms of integrating with openssl, I've added most of the client-side code, but nothing on the server-side yet.
 The esni ctos (client-to-server) function is done and is called when a connection is attempted.
-The ClientHello is then sent including that value, but it's obviously not yet working...
+The ClientHello is then sent including that value, but it's still to fully work out...

 # Random notes